GaryHostt/beginner_ERP_OIC/README.md

 - App-driven/real-time integrations; Parts 1 - 5
   - Create an Account in ERP
-    - troubleshooting & how to create a new use cases
+    - troubleshooting & how to create new use cases
   - Enable REST access for your ERP user
   - Webhooks
   - Trigger Adapters